bgoonz/React-Notes/README.md

 - to use context you need to do two things:
   1. Provide the context to components that need to be wrapped by it.
   2. Consume it (listen to it)

+**When to use props vs context:**
+- in most cases you will use props to pass data to components.
+- only if you have something you would forward through a lot of components and you are doing something specific with it in a certain component, (for instance, the logout button in navigation) then you would use context.